Quansight/Quansight-website/README.md

     also contains its own `imageSrc` and `imageAlt` properties.
   - For both of these structures, there is no need to provide full image paths, so the path names should start with`/posts/`.
+  - **FOR THE CONSULTING BLOG**: Currently we are using a common hero for all posts.
+The `hero` metadata property should always contain:
+    - `imageSrc: /posts/hero-paris.webp`
+    - `imageAlt: 'Data visualization of Paris city'`

 #### Example of blog post meta section